Posted on behalf of Phillips Law Group on Nov 24, 2009 in Defective Drug

 In response to this study, the FDA has recently issued a Meridia Early Communication, which is basically an announcement that it is going to take a closer look at the drug and the potential for users to develop Meridia side effects.
 This analysis is going to be expedited in nature, as the FDA indicated that the potential danger is too great for it to take too long.
 Overall, an estimated 30 people have died either while or after using Meridia and hundreds more have been seriously injured by the Meridia side effects listed above.

-If you or someone you love has suffered from Meridia side effects, you need to contact one of the Meridia side effects lawyers at Phillips Law Group as soon as possible to schedule a free initial consultation.
+If you or someone you love has suffered from Meridia side effects, you need to contact a Phoenix injury attorney at Phillips Law Group as soon as possible to schedule a free initial consultation.

 The Phillips Law Group.
 All rights reserved.
 All materials contained on the Phillips Law Group website are copyrighted including trademarks, and other proprietary information including the content on its blogs, the home page, and all website pages.
 The material contained on this website may not be copied, reproduced, modified, transmitted, displayed, or distributed without written permission of the Phillips Law Group.
 Any reposting, distribution, or displaying of website content on any other business website without prior written consent is a violation of copyright laws.
 The Phillips Law Group disclaims all liability for content maintained on other websites that are linked to this firm's website.